Introduction to IoT

-Intelligent machinery demonstrates the capacity to autonomously manage a wide range of agricultural operations, encompassing tasks such as cultivation, sowing, transplanting, fertilization, pesticide application, feeding, irrigation, picking, and harvesting, all executed with precision and efficiency.
-Moreover, it has the capability to gather a variety of data about the farm, including soil moisture and water quality, as well as ambient information like temperature and humidity.
-These data resources can be effectively harnessed to implement precision agriculture and enhance breeding practices \cite{ma2020intelligent}.
-IoT technology plays a pivotal role in reducing manual labor in agricultural machinery operations.
-It enables remote monitoring and standardizes machinery functions through various technologies such as sensors and wireless communication methods.
+\textit{Intelligent Agricultural Machinery}\\ Intelligent machinery autonomously manages a wide range of agricultural operations, such as cultivation, sowing, transplanting, fertilization, pesticide application, feeding, irrigation, picking, and harvesting, all executed with precision and efficiency.
+Moreover, it has the capability to gather a variety of data about the farm, including soil moisture and water quality, as well as ambient information like temperature and humidity, which can be effectively harnessed to implement precision agriculture and enhance breeding practices \cite{ma2020intelligent}.
+IoT technology plays a key role in minimizing manual labor in agriculture by enabling remote monitoring and standardizing machinery functions through sensors and wireless communication \cite{ma2020intelligent}.
 Sowjanya et al. have introduced a versatile autonomous robot vehicle in \cite{sowjanya2017multipurpose} where the vehicle is equipped with Bluetooth technology for remote control and is capable of independently executing a range of tasks including farming, seeding, and irrigation.
-In a similar vein, researchers in \cite{onishi2019automated} have presented a robot system designed for fruit detection.
-This system employs a single-lens multi-box detection method and a stereo camera to identify the position of fruits in three dimensions, enabling efficient fruit picking.